When characters get frustrated, they need a freaking drink. But when they are depressed, they get drunk.

 - Frank Browning does this in the first book of the Ahriman Trilogy when he thinks he's failed again.

-- Two examples in Green Angel by Alice Hoffman: The first is the titular Green, who drinks to numb her grief after the nearby city is blown up and her family is among the casualties.
+- Two examples in Green Angel: The first is the titular Green, who drinks to numb her grief after the nearby city is blown up and her family is among the casualties.
 Later on there's the Forgetting Shack, where numerous people drink themselves blind and dance to exhaustion due to suffering similar losses.

 - Buffy the Vampire Slayer:

-- Giles starts drinking heavily after Jenny's death.
-Not played for laughs, although Buffy's self-righteous attitude ("Oh my God, are you drinking?") can generate some unintentional laughs.
-Give the dude a break, his girlfriend just got murdered!
-Jenny's death drove Giles to seek fiery vengeance, not a bottle.
-He did get scarily drunk, alone, when the fallout from his Ripper days first encroached on Sunnydale in the from of a demon-possessed corpse by the name of Eyghon.
+- Giles starts drinking heavily after Jenny's death, and it's not played for laughs.
+Jenny's death drove Giles to seek fiery vengeance, as well as a bottle.
+He also got scarily drunk, alone, when the fallout from his Ripper days first encroached on Sunnydale in the from of a demon-possessed corpse by the name of Eyghon.
 He worked his way through a list of old friends' phone numbers (plus half a bottle of scotch) only to learn they were all dead.
 His missing an appointment with Buffy for the first time ever was enough to tip her off that something was wrong.

-- In the episode "The Wish", an alternate-universe Sunnydale without Buffy is overrun by vampires.
+- In "The Wish", an alternate-universe Sunnydale without Buffy is overrun by vampires.
 Giles leads a ragtag band of vampire hunters, and his apartment littered with liquor bottles spells out his desperation.

 - He also got drunk in season four's "The Yoko Factor" when Spike's manipulations got him feeling he was useless.